Skip to content

 except socket.gaierror as e:

-return False, f"DNS resolution failed: {e}"
+return False, f"DNS resolution unsuccessful: {e}"

 def check_snmp(host: str, community: str = "public") -> tuple[bool, str]: